Mela Huseynê Bateyî: Biography

-Not much is known about the life of Bateyî; most information stems from Alexandre Jaba and Mahmud Bayazidi, which is considered unreliable.
-Recent studies have indicated that he was born in the 17th century and lived until the mid-18th century, not in the 15th century as Bayazidi stated.
-He belonged to the Ertuşi tribe and was born in the village of Batê in Elkî.
+Little is known about the life of Bateyî; most information comes from Alexandre Jaba and Mahmud Bayazidi, whose accounts are considered unreliable.
+More recent studies suggest that he was born in the 17th century and lived until the mid-18th century, rather than in the 15th century as previously claimed by Bayazidi.
+He belonged to the Ertuşi tribe and was born in the village of Batê in the Elkî (modern Beytüşşebap region).

 Works

-His main work is called Mewluda kurmancî (Kurdish mawlid) or Mewlûdu'n-Nebî (Mawlid of the Prophet), written in Kurmanji Kurdish.
-A mawlid in this context is a work on the birth and life of the Prophet Muhammad.
-The poem contains 19 chapters.
-It was used as a textbook for teaching Kurdish in the past and was also very popular among Muslim Kurds in northern Kurdistan who could recite its poems by heart.
-Its poems are also recited at other occasions such as in charity.
-This book was published for the first time in 1905 in Egypt.
-It was published for the second time in 1919 in Istanbul.
-One of his poems, which is about morality, has become a part of the oral tradition of Yazidis.
-He also has ghazals.
+His main work is Mewlûda Kurdî (Kurdish mawlid) or Mewlûdu'n-Nebî ("Mawlid of the Prophet"), written in Kurmanji Kurdish.
+A mawlid is a literary work describing the birth and life of the Prophet Muhammad.
+The poem contains 19 chapters and was historically used as a textbook for teaching Kurdish.
+It was also widely popular among Muslim Kurds in northern Kurdistan, where it was often memorized and recited.
+It is still recited on various occasions, including religious ceremonies and charitable gatherings.

+The work was first published in 1905 in Egypt, and later in 1919 in Istanbul.
+One of his poems on morality later entered the oral tradition of the Yazidis.
+He also composed several ghazals.

 Bateyî school

-Because Bateyî became so influential in subsequent Kurdish mawlid poetry, one can talk of a Bateyî school.
-These poems all start with basmala and hamdala, all of them mention the birthday of Muhammad melodically.
-It is recommended to recite their salawat with chorus and prosody to escape eternal hell fire.
+Because Bateyî became highly influential in later Kurdish mawlid poetry, scholars sometimes refer to a “Bateyî school” of composition.
+These poems typically begin with the basmala and hamdala, and include poetic praise of the birth of Muhammad.

+They are intended for devotional recitation, often including salawat, and are traditionally performed in a melodic and rhythmic style as part of religious gatherings.